Top online cyber security courses for 2022

 If you’re an absolute beginner and looking to develop your cyber security skills from scratch, Heimdal’s Cyber Security for Beginners is a great place to begin.

 This email-based 5-week course will teach you the ins and outs of personal cyber security, with a new lesson delivered to your inbox every two days.
 There are 20 lessons in total, as well as actionable advice, support, and discounts.
+The best part is it's an entirely free cyber security course.

 The course covers a slew of topics, including how to set up your security system and acquire a basic cyber security vocabulary.
 There’s also information on security tools, detection and prevention, as well as protecting others from malicious attacks.
 It also dives into just how cyber attacks work, with details on how to prevent virus infections and counteract the fallout.